LibreCAD/docs/ref/coordinates.rst

 The Coordinate System
 =====================

-In order to get the best out of LibreCAD it is wise to have a good understanding of the coordinate system and how coordinates work.
+In order to get the best out of LibreCAD it is necessary to have a good understanding of the coordinate system and how coordinates work.
 Everything that you draw in LibreCAD will be exact and precise, placed accurately using X,Y coordinates.

-The **absolute origin** (or **Zero** point) in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
+The *absolute origin* (or *Zero* point) in your drawing is where the X and Y axes cross each other (represented by a red cross), every entity you draw is located in relation to this origin.
 The coordinates at this point at 0,0.

-LibreCAD also uses the point set last as the **Relative Zero Point**.
+LibreCAD also uses the point set last as the *Relative Zero Point*.
 It is represented by a small red circle within the drawing.
-This Relative Zero Point is set temporarily to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed using `"relative coordinates" <_relative>`

-  This point is used as a temporary reference point when setting the next point using `"relative coordinates" <_relative>`.  for
-  example will be relative to this newly set Relative Zero Point.
+This Relative Zero Point is set temporarily to a new location in a drawing so that all subsequent X and Y coordinates of entities drawn or blocks placed using `"relative coordinates" <_relative>`.
+This point is used as a temporary reference point when setting the next point using `"relative coordinates" <_relative>`.  for example will be relative to this newly set Relative Zero Point.

-In libreCAD`s 2D coordinate system all **X** units are measured horizontally and all **Y** units are measured vertically.
+In libreCAD`s 2D coordinate system all *X* units are measured horizontally and all *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.

 Examples of X and Y coordinates:
 Selection 011.png